National voluntary guidelines for landside stevedore charges

 Australia’s transport ministers have asked the NTC to update the National Voluntary Guidelines for landside stevedore charges to include a new requirement for stevedore operators to implement price changes annually on 1 January.

 Ministers also agreed the NTC will work with jurisdictions to include empty container park operators in the Guidelines with similar requirements as stevedore operators.
+We are now consulting on these proposed updates.

 Background